Stunt Kites

 The two lines allow the delta to be steered left and right when up in the air.
 That means, with practice and a bit of skill, you can make the kite fly just about any pattern you like.

-The more serious flyers like to use Spectra line for controlling these kites, due to the material's low stretch and high strength.
+The more serious fliers like to use Spectra line for controlling these kites due to the material's low stretch and high strength.
 In precision flying contests, many of the "figures" consist of straight lines joined by sharp turns at the corners.

 Two-Line Diamond Stunt Kites